akanadocs/docs-test/ag/security_config/identity_systems.md

 Follow all steps outlined in the various [Add Identity System](#add-identity-system) instruction sets, except, in each case, substitute the following for step 2:

 Click **Modify Identity System**.
-The *Modify Identity System Wizard* is launched, displaying *Identity System Domain Details* screen.
+The *Modify Identity System Wizard* launches and displays the *Identity System Domain Details* screen.

 <a href="#top">back to top</a>